 A few hours after the bridge bombing, Putin appointed General Sergei Surovikin to lead the war in Ukraine.
 His nickname is "General Armageddon" and he has a fearsome reputation, hardened by decades of various military actions and wars waged by Russia.
 "The Ukrainians and I are one people," stated General Armageddon So Surovikin is ready to bomb civilians of his own people?
 Watch our video if you want to know more.

 [Aren't you tired of war yet?]

 Experts predict that as a result of Putin's senseless war, Russia will face the biggest upheaval since the 1992 crisis that followed the collapse of the Soviet Union.
 During the last mobilization, 318,000 new soldiers were sent to war.
 How many of them will return home?
 Aren't people in Russia already tired of this senseless war?

-For more information on daily news, please visit our Telegram channel 'In fact, the Media' (@nasamomdelemedia).
+For more information on daily news throughout May - November 2022, please visit our Telegram channel 'In fact, the Media' (@nasamomdelemedia).